samohtaerg/samohtaerg.github.io/_pages/about.md

 > *“An approximate answer to the right problem is worth a good deal more than an exact answer to an approximate problem.”*

 I focus on practical problems.
-My goal is to develop theories that not only provide deep insights but are also applicable to large-scale, real-world datasets.
+My goal is to develop theories that not only provide insights and rigor but are also applicable to large-scale, real-world datasets.

 **Keywords**: Machine Learning, Statistical Learning Theory, Deep Learning Theory, Nonparametric Methods, High-Dimensional Statistics, Image Processing (Medical Images), Biomedical Data